Variable Annuity Income Calculator

 How does the withdrawal period affect monthly annuity income?

 The withdrawal period significantly affects the monthly annuity income: a longer withdrawal period will result in smaller monthly payments, while a shorter period will yield larger monthly payments.
 This is because the total investment amount is being spread out over more or fewer payment intervals.
-For example, withdrawing $100,000 over 20 years will result in roughly half the monthly income compared to withdrawing it over 10 years, assuming the same rate of return.
+For example, withdrawing $100,000 over 20 years at 6% yields $716.43/month, while withdrawing over 10 years at the same rate yields approximately $1,110/month.